Understanding RC airplane controls

-When elevators and ailerons are combined together, or mixed, they become elevons.
-They look just like elevators but move together, as elevators do, and individually, as ailerons do.
+Elevons, when elevators and ailerons are combined together on a flying-wing or delta type plane.
+Elevons move up and down together, as elevators do, and individually, as ailerons do.
 In short, one pair of elevons does the job of elevators and ailerons.

 Flaperons are control surfaces that mix the actions of ailerons with flaps.
 In other words, one pair of control surfaces along the trailing edge of the wing take on the job of aileron control and flap control, when needed.

 Spoilerons are, in effect, the inverted version of flaperons.
 Spoilers are often found on large rc gliders and operate by the control surfaces moving upwards as opposed to flaps that drop down.
 When spoilerons are deflected, the amount of lift is drastically reduced and so the glider's rate of descent quickly increases, enabling the pilot to land it in a smaller space.